 It’s being appreciative, understanding, compassionate, good-natured and encouraging even in the face of disagreement and negativity.
 Otherwise, it’s simply conditional.

-There is no way that you can be that patient and kind in the face of what are sometimes ridiculous comments, inattentiveness, mistakes, forgetfulness and even bouts of nastiness, without having a whole lot of unconditional love built up and radiating through you.
+There is no way that you can be that patient and kind in the midst of what are sometimes ridiculous comments, inattentiveness, mistakes, forgetfulness and even straight up nastiness, without having a whole lot of unconditional love built up and radiating through you.

 You must have unconditional love within and for yourself in order to draw love toward you consistently from any source outside of yourself.
 The great news is that you’re in control of this.
 When you love yourself enough, unconditionally, no matter what you do or what is going on in your life, it will start to add up and change the content of your thoughts and emotions.